matn7/CS-Notes/src/main/java/spring/spring-reactive.md

 * Do not do request body validation!
 * We can access:
-  * path. header, parameters, cookies ... etc.
+  * path, header, parameters, cookies ... etc.
 * We can chain multiple WebFilter to do multiple validations before the request reaches the controller.

 ## Functional Endpoints.